SophieQuan/today-weather/README.md

 * UV index with a color that indicates whether the conditions are favorable, moderate, or severe

 * Future weather conditions presents with a 5-day forecast that displays:
-    - the date
+    - future dates
     - an icon representation of weather conditions
-    - temperature
+    - temperature (min, max)
     - wind speed
+    - hummidity

 * Most recent search are saved